 St Aidan’s and the catering service are committed to providing alternative food for pupils with medically proven food allergies.
 Parents or carers must inform the school about any such allergies in writing, providing evidence, eg. a letter from their GP or hospital.

-Dinner money must be paid in advance, either weekly or half-termly; cheques should be made out to ‘St Aidan’s LBH’ and taken to the school office where a receipt will be issued and a record made on our electronic system.
+Dinner money must be paid in advance, either weekly or half-termly; payments should be made via the SchoolMoney system.

 Free school meals are available for children whose parents are on income support or job seekers allowance.
 Information and application forms can be obtained from the school secretary who will treat every case in confidence and will be happy to help with the application if required.
 We strongly urge every eligible family to take up this entitlement even if their children have packed lunches.
 Children may bring packed lunches in closed containers marked with their names.
 Fizzy drinks, sweets or chocolates are not allowed and healthy options are encouraged.
 Two weeks notice must be given when changing from school meals to packed lunches and vice versa.